 - Eggs: Scrambled are most common, but can be prepared in other ways.

-- Meat (Optional): Bacon, sausage, chorizo, or even shredded chicken or steak.
+- Meat (Optional): Bacon, sausage, chorizo, or shredded chicken or steak.

-- Cheese: Shredded cheddar, Monterey Jack, or a blend are popular.
+- Cheese: Shredded cheddar, Monterey Jack, or a blend is popular.

 - Potatoes (Optional): Diced, roasted, or hash browns for added heartiness.